 "You're such a child."

-"I'm gonna punch you," Choji chuckled as he opened Shikamaru's vest and pulled it from his shoulders.
+"I'm gonna punch you," Chouji chuckled as he opened Shikamaru's vest and pulled it from his shoulders.
 He then took the gear to the footlocker at the end of the bed and disposed of it.
-Usually a shinobi's footlocker was extremely personal space and was not shared with anyone, but Shikamaru trusted Choji.
-After all, Choji knew this bedroom like he knew his own.
+Usually a shinobi's footlocker was extremely personal space and was not shared with anyone, but Shikamaru trusted Chouji.
+After all, Chouji knew this bedroom like he knew his own.

-"Now sleep for God's sake," Choji muttered as he made his way toward the door.
+"Now sleep for God's sake," Chouji muttered as he made his way toward the door.
 "You look like a zombie."

 Shikamaru chuckled without any real humor and stared at the floor.
 It was true he was beyond tired but the last thing in the world he wanted to do at that moment was sleep.

 "If you're not gonna sleep, then tell me what happened."
-Choji said.
+Chouji said.

 "I told him I didn't want to see him outside of work, and if he wanted to fuck he needed to find somebody else."